 - "The results of Experiments 1 and 2 clearly showed that both outlines and headings facilitated readers' recall of text.
-Further, the results of Experiment 3 indicated that outlines facilitated readers' ability to place paraphrased versions of statements taken form the text into an order matching that of the text....
+Further, the results of Experiment 3 indicated that outlines facilitated readers' ability to place paraphrased versions of statements taken from the text into an order matching that of the text....
 Outlines and headings based on outlines have a significantly beneficial effect on readers' recall of text." -- The effect of outlines and headings on readers' recall of text, 1989.

 - "Studies suggest that nearly all non-linear note-taking strategies (e.g. with an outline or a matrix framework) beneﬁt learning outcomes more than does the linear recording of information." --Cognitive Effort during Note Taking (PDF), 2005.

 - Carbon Fin (for iPhone and iPad $6.99)